 You’ll need to spend some time doing your research.
 Everyone starts in a unique place.
-One thing for sure.
+One thing is for sure.
 Once you conduct your research, you’ll probably be walking on your sacred ground.
-That means you’ll touch on your beliefs, which is likely to bring up powerful emotions like fear and anger.
+That means you’ll touch on your beliefs, likely to bring up powerful emotions like fear and anger.
 So, learn how to use emotional checks as part of your research process.
 It will help you keep on track with less emotional stress.

 Can Science Explain Synchronicity and Omens?

 Science shows that the observer affects the object they are observing.
 The thing we watch and sense also affects us.
 For example, we view a sunset.
 We think it is beautiful, and this makes us happy.
 In this case, the setting sun is affecting us.
 The question is, how do we affect the sunset?
 The latter effect is the apprehension that something notable, significant, or unusual occurs.
 Some describe this as a “Eureka” or Déjà vu occurrence.

 So there are countless opportunities for these events every day.
 The number we capture depends upon our level of awareness.